 Wondering when and if you should get screened for prostate cancer?
 Come see us.

-If you think you should get screened for prostate cancer but want more information, please make an appointment to come in and see us at Westchester Health.
-We will perform a thorough examination, get a detailed family history, discuss all your options with you and take all the time as is necessary to answer your questions.
-Then together, we’ll decide the best course of action.
+If you think you should get screened for prostate cancer but want more information, please call (914) 232-1919 to make an appointment with one of our Westchester Health urologists.
+He/she will perform a thorough examination, get a detailed family history, discuss all your options with you and take all the time as is necessary to answer your questions.
+Then together, you’ll decide the best course of action.
 Whenever, wherever you need us, we’re here for you.